verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

 ---
+title: "Application Deployment Guide"
-title: "Application Deployment"
+linkTitle: "Application Deployment"
-description: "A guide to deploying an application on Verrazzano"
+description: "A guide for deploying an example application on Verrazzano"
 weight: 4
 draft: false
 ---